vjekoart/retrovizor/revizor/Readme.md

     * Think about name "boring-toolkit"
 1. Toolkit
     * Add a higher layer of abstraction, transform from "Utility for web frontend" to "Toolkit for web applications"
+    * Introduce some kind of templating mechanism when generating/initializing/updating the project (the whole management CLI needs ideation)
     * Find a place for infrastructure scripts, and generalise, i.e. remove hardcoded "retrovizor.xyz" values
     * Find a place for analytics script, and generalies, i.e. remove hardcoded "retrovizor.xyz" values
     * Extend `configuration.json` fields with selection of `infrastructure` and `analytics` types